-NOTE: Please also refer to policy 3240: Student Conduct for more details.
+NOTE: Student-Parent Handbooks provide more detail and are available at each school and the district website.
+Please also refer to policy 3240: Student Conduct for more details.
 (All school policies and procedures can be found on the district's website).